gbdixg/gbdixg.github.io/_posts/2019-03-16-AD-nested-group-membership.md

 It contains a method called GetAuthorizationGroups that returns direct and indirect groups for a user account.

-> The GetAuthorizationGroup() method is convenient as it works with a username rather than requiring a distinguishedName
+> The GetAuthorizationGroup function below is convenient as it works with a username rather than requiring a distinguishedName

 GetAuthorizationGroups can be used for the current user account or an alternate user.
 The following PowerShell function demonstrates the method: